What is USF-HHMI STEM Academy?

 No!
 The STEM Academy is a preparatory program where students have the ability to try out and demo various exercises/activities BEFORE its counts for credit.
 This is a major advantage to the program.
 STEM Academy Scholars will be highly prepared to face the rigors of their first classes and will also have the added benefit of the relationships and connections they made during the Academy, so they will be in classes with their STEM Academy colleagues!

 Who is involved with running STEM Academy?

 The USF-HHMI STEM Academy is directed by Dr. Richard S. Pollenz.
-Dr. Pollenz is a professor in the Department of Cell Biology, Microbiology and Molecular Biology, Associate Dean in Undergraduate Studies and also the Director of the Office for Undergraduate Research.
-Dr. Pollenz has extensive experience in managing student engagement programs.
+Dr. Pollenz is a Professor in the Department of Cell Biology, Microbiology and Molecular Biology, and Director of the STEM Academy and also the SEA PHAGES program.
+Dr. Pollenz has extensive experience in managing student engagement programs and undergraduate research.
 His academic and administrative team includes USF professors and instructors as well as graduate and undergraduate peer mentors who are chosen specifically for the Academy based on their high level of commitment to student success.

 What happens at STEM Academy?